netdata/netdata/collectors/systemd-journal.plugin/README.md

 - Allows filtering on **any journal field** or **field value**, for any time-frame.
 - Allows **full text search** (`grep`) on all journal fields, for any time-frame.
 - Provides a **histogram** for log entries over time, with a break down per field-value, for any field and any time-frame.
-- Works directly on journal files, without any other third party components.
+- Works directly on journal files, without any other third-party components.
 - Supports coloring log entries, the same way `journalctl` does.
-- In PLAY mode provides the same experience as `journalctl -f`, showing new logs entries immediately after they are received.
+- In PLAY mode provides the same experience as `journalctl -f`, showing new log entries immediately after they are received.

 ### Prerequisites